B-Matarlo/GettingandCleaningData/README.md

 # GettingandCleaningData
-Project for Coursera
+Coursera: Getting and Cleaning Data

-Data Course Project
+Course Project

 Data used in project can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip